 Mexico has more UNESCO World Heritage Sites than any other country in North America.
 The Meso-Americans already had great civilizations before the Spanish conquered and plundered their gold.
 But Spain left behind some beautiful European-esque towns like Puebla, Queretaro and San Miguel de Allende.
-If you’re only interested in seeing Mexico via cruise ship, this article isn’t for you.
-But if you want to have a more authentic experience, here are 7 great places to visit in Central Mexico.
+If you’re only interested in seeing Mexico via cruise ship, this article isn’t for you, but we’ve also covered an NCL cruise to Central America and Mexico.
+If you want to have a more authentic travel experience, here are 7 great places to visit in central Mexico!

-On a visit to Central Mexico, chances are you’ll begin in Mexico City.
-Mexico City Airport conveniently connects beautiful destinations like Puebla and Queretaro via direct and comfortable buses.
-But North America’s largest city is a fantastic destination with a wealth of attractions.
+On a visit to central Mexico, chances are you’ll begin in Mexico City.
+Flights from around the world arrive in Mexico City International Airport.
+The airport then conveniently connects visitors with beautiful destinations like Puebla and Queretaro via direct and comfortable buses.
+North America’s largest city is a fantastic destination with a wealth of attractions.

 Pyramids of Teotihuacan

 The Aztec pyramids of Teotihuacan are a 1-2 hour drive outside Mexico City, depending on traffic.
 You can organize a tour either online or through your hotel’s concierge.
 You can also travel there via Uber or a private car.
-We don’t recommend hiring a taxi, if you go that route, just use Uber (sign up here and receive $20 credit).
-Uber is the cheapest and safest way to travel around Mexican cities because of its GPS tracking.
+We don’t recommend hiring a taxi, if you go that route, just use Uber.
+Uber is the cheapest and safest way to travel around central Mexico because of its GPS tracking.